CoffeeRoll/Wiki.js-Backup/Kubernetes/Prometheus/Setup.md

 The only thing that needs to be updated when running grafana from a subdomain is the ingress

-Below is a snippet from the values.yaml file fromnano  the helm chart.
+Below is a snippet from the values.yaml file from the helm chart.

 ```yaml
 grafana: